Lindt8/Lindt8.github.io/_pages/about.md

 Events and recent news
 ======
+* 2021/08/30 - Ended work as a postdoctoral fellow at the Western Norway University of Applied Sciences
 * 2021/08/30 - Began work as a postdoctoral fellow at the Western Norway University of Applied Sciences
 * 2021/08/15 - Ended work as a postdoctoral fellow at the Japan Atomic Energy Agency
 * 2019/04/01 - Began work as a postdoctoral fellow at the Japan Atomic Energy Agency